BenSummers46/CPP-Tutorials/Tutorial 4 - Pointers and References/README.txt

 		delete number;
 		number = nulltpr;

-	- nulltpr : this is a new type that we have not used yet.
+	- nullptr : this is a new type that we have not used yet.
 A nullptr is a data type that shows us that we are poiting to a non-valid memory address.
 Trying to access something that is a nullptr will result in undefined behaviour.
 		When deleting a pointer using "delete" we must then set the variable to have the value of nullptr to stop any unwanted behaviour or errors.

 		number = nullptr;